softwaresaved/distance-consultancy/developer/BuildDocumentsImages.md

 * %BASE%\Interface\Help - rtf files for built-in help, information and text
   - This includes Authors.rtf and Sponsors.rtf
-* %BASE%Extras\External Documentation\ReadMe
+* %BASE%Extras\External Documentation\ReadMe\
-  - This includes the ReadMe for each release
+  - This includes the ReadMe.rtf for each release

 Edit text files with WordPad, not Microsoft Word - Word adds extra characters that can mess up the formatting of the files.